 Ms. O'Connell provided background information on the administration budget for the AWBA.
 She clarified that by statute, ADWR provides administrative, technical and legal support to the AWBA to the extent requested.
 Staff hired to support the AWBA are employees of ADWR.
 The AWBA's administration budget represents an annual cost of services paid to ADWR; a reimbursement of costs for the services provided by ADWR.
 Each year, the Commission can choose to request additional services, or it can adopt the budget as presented.
 The AWBA also pays a cost of services to CAWCD which is identified in the administration budget.
 The cost of services paid to both ADWR and CAWCD are identified in the Intergovernmental Agreement among the three agencies.
-The funds used to pay for AWBA administration have historically been the interest that is accrued on the funds in the water banking fund, including interest on the water storage tax funds held by CAWCD.
+The funds used to pay for AWBA administration have historically been the interest accrued on the funds in the water banking fund, including interest on the water storage tax funds held by CAWCD.
 This does not include any funds from on-river or interstate.

 Current AWBA staff include a manager and a technical administrator.
 The AWBA also pays for half-time legal support and a consultant contracted by ADWR.
-Additionally, the AWBA receives technical and administrative support allowable as indirect costs, such as financial, hydrology and IT services.
-Ms. O'Connell noted the Commission has requested additional staffing in the past to support additional workload, new responsibilities or for succession planning.
-She indicated that staff is currently working on recovery planning.
-However, the additional work has been offset by a reduction in work associated with water storage.
+The AWBA receives technical and administrative support allowable as indirect costs, such as financial, hydrology and IT services.
+The Commission has requested additional staffing in the past to support additional workload, new responsibilities or for succession planning.
+Ms. O'Connell indicated that staff is currently working on recovery planning.
+However, the additional work has been offset by a reduction in other areas.
+The AWBA is not currently storing excess water and there has been a reduction in work associated with water storage.
 She noted that she feels comfortable the AWBA has the appropriate level of staffing and that if conditions changed, adjustments could be made to the cost of services as needed.